Macedonia, Greece seek to settle name spat at last

 Kotzias has received threats and a survey Sunday showed that seven out of 10 Greeks would be hostile to a name including the term Macedonia or a derivative.

-In Skopje, the nationalist right-wing opposition VMRO-DPMNE party could use the issue to weaken the government, which relies on a thin majority, although its current leaders are more moderate now.
+In Skopje, the nationalist rightwing opposition VMRO-DPMNE party could use the issue to weaken the government, which relies on a thin majority, although the group's current leaders are more moderate than previously.

 And the devil is in the detail.